Short Interest in TFI International Inc. (NYSE:TFII) Rises By 37.6%

 TFI International Inc. (NYSE:TFII) was the target of a large growth in short interest in the month of October.
 As of October 29th, there was short interest totalling 376,700 shares, a growth of 37.6% from the October 14th total of 273,800 shares.
 Currently, 0.5% of the shares of the stock are short sold.
 Based on an average daily trading volume, of 198,800 shares, the days-to-cover ratio is presently 1.9 days.

-Several equities analysts recently issued reports on the company.
-Cowen lifted their price objective on TFI International from $112.00 to $119.00 and gave the stock an “outperform” rating in a report on Wednesday, September 15th.
-Zacks Investment Research raised TFI International from a “hold” rating to a “buy” rating and set a $125.00 price objective for the company in a report on Wednesday.
-Scotiabank lifted their price objective on TFI International from C$150.00 to C$155.00 and gave the stock an “outperform” rating in a report on Monday, November 1st.
-Stephens reaffirmed an “overweight” rating and set a $104.95 price objective (down from $114.00) on shares of TFI International in a report on Tuesday, July 27th.
-Finally, TD Securities reduced their price objective on TFI International from C$165.00 to C$160.00 and set a “hold” rating for the company in a report on Monday, November 1st.
+TFII has been the subject of several recent analyst reports.
+Royal Bank of Canada raised their price target on TFI International from $117.00 to $124.00 and gave the company an “outperform” rating in a report on Monday, November 1st.
+National Bank Financial reissued an “outperform” rating and issued a C$104.95 price target (down from C$137.00) on shares of TFI International in a report on Tuesday, July 27th.
+Stephens reissued an “overweight” rating and issued a $104.95 price target (down from $114.00) on shares of TFI International in a report on Tuesday, July 27th.
+BMO Capital Markets reaffirmed a “market perform” rating and set a $104.95 price objective (up from $100.00) on shares of TFI International in a report on Tuesday, July 27th.
+Finally, Scotiabank lifted their price objective on TFI International from C$150.00 to C$155.00 and gave the stock an “outperform” rating in a report on Monday, November 1st.
 Three investment analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company’s stock.
 According to MarketBeat, the company has an average rating of “Buy” and a consensus target price of $123.28.

 TFI International stock opened at $108.83 on Friday.
 The company has a debt-to-equity ratio of 0.55, a quick ratio of 0.83 and a current ratio of 0.85.
 The stock has a fifty day moving average of $111.29 and a two-hundred day moving average of $110.25.
 The company has a market capitalization of $10.13 billion, a price-to-earnings ratio of 19.30, a PEG ratio of 0.72 and a beta of 1.56.
 TFI International has a fifty-two week low of $49.58 and a fifty-two week high of $120.50.